 This is a guest post from Jonathan Beebe from MMO Work.
+[Editor's note: This site is no longer active.]

-You've learned the benefits of starting an email newsletter and how to get started in “The Beginner's Guide to Staring a Newsletter“, so today I'm going to share with you even more strategies to literally supercharge your subscriber opt-in rate, as well as some techniques—or “best practices”—on what to do after you've gotten their email address—because getting them to subscribe is only the first step.
+You've learned the benefits of starting an email newsletter and how to get started in “The Beginner's Guide to Starting a Newsletter“, so today I'm going to share with you even more strategies to literally supercharge your subscriber opt-in rate, as well as some techniques—or “best practices”—on what to do after you've gotten their email address—because getting them to subscribe is only the first step.

 Why Focus on Retaining Your Subscribers?